What is the Garden Mission Baltimore?

 We start with relationships, not programs.

-Rather than arriving with predetermined solutions, we began by asking existing community members and organizations how we could support what is already working.
-When our neighbor Noble from Black Cat Bakery needed help sustaining beloved neighborhood traditions, we stepped in to help rather than creating competing events.
-Our programming emerges from relationships and genuine community needs, not organizational agendas.
+Rather than arriving with predetermined solutions, we began by asking existing community members and organizations like Breadcoin and Helping Up Mission how we could support what is already working.
+When our neighbor Noble from Black Cat Bakery invited us into neighborhood traditions, we embraced the community relationship rather than creating competing events.
+Everything flows from partnerships and programming emerges from collaboration and community needs, not organizational agendas.

 We practice place-based ministry.